Arjunkhera/Competitive_Programming/C++/vectors.md

 ## Standard templates for STL

-Provided from topcoder article, though I would reccommend against using them frequently, however they can be used as a reference or a quick lookup in case you are forgetting stuff.
+Provided from topcoder article, though I would recommend against using them frequently, however they can be used as a reference or a quick lookup in case you are forgetting stuff.

 ```c++